Powerful Japan quake sets off landslide, minor injuries

 The 7.3 magnitude temblor late Saturday shook the quake-prone areas of Fukushima and Miyagi prefectures that 10 years ago had been hit by a powerful earthquake that triggered a tsunami and a meltdown at a nuclear power plant.

-More than 120 people suffered mostly minor injures, most of them by falling objects and cuts while stepping on broken glass.
+More than 140 people suffered mostly minor injures, many of them by falling objects and cuts while stepping on broken glass.
 Three people were confirmed with serious injures but there were no reports of deaths, Chief Cabinet Secretary Katsunobu Kato said.

 Tokyo Electric Power Co., the utility that runs the Fukushima Dai-ichi nuclear power plant that was hit by the March 2011 disaster, said the water used to cool spent fuel rods near the reactors had spilled because of the shaking.
 But there were no radiation leaks or other irregularities, TEPCO said.